blackrainz/loanqualifier/README.md

 # Loan Qualifier Application

 The Loan Qualifier Application is a python command line interface application that uses a daily rate sheet csv file to search for qualifying loans based on your credit score, monthly income, monthly debt, desired loan amount, and the home value.

+Currently in progress:

+Addition of saving data to csv.

 ---